 A-level Mathematics and Further Maths can be studied in a single block, or as a double block option.
 Very able mathematicians have the opportunity to pursue this course in a single option block.
-Most likely these pupils are in the top set in Year 11 (if they currently attend Reading School) and they must achieve a grade 9 for GCSE.
-Current Reading School pupils should also be recommended by their Year 11 teacher for this course.
-Those joining Reading School for their A-level studies will need to have gained a grade 9 at GCSE in order to be considered to study Further Maths in a single option block.
+Current Reading School pupils should be recommended by their Year 11 teacher and all students will need to have gained a strong grade 9 at GCSE in order to be considered to study Further Maths in a single option block.
 For those that have studied an additional mathematics qualification, earning a top grade such as grade A in Additional Maths (FSMQ - 6993/01) or grade 9 in Level 2 Further Mathematics (AQA 8365), is highly desirable.

-Further Maths is also offered in two option blocks for students who will benefit from a more measured pace.
-Such pupils will need to have achieved a grade 9 at GCSE.
-No additional qualification is needed.
-Once students are enrolled in the subject, they will be expected to demonstrate their suitability to remain on the course by achieving benchmarks on common assessments.
-For students that do not meet these targets, discussions will take place with the Mathematics department and Sixth Form team as to whether it is appropriate for the student to continue on the course.
+Further Maths is also offered over two option blocks for students who will benefit from a more measured pace.
+Such pupils will need to have achieved a grade 9 at GCSE and no additional qualification is required.
+Students will be offered a conditional place on the course contingent upon their performance on common assessments throughout the Michaelmas term.
+For students that do not meet particular benchmarks, discussions will take place with the Mathematics department and Sixth Form team as to whether it is appropriate for the student to continue on the course.
+Ultimately, students who demonstrate their suitability to remain on the course will be allocated to study Maths and Furthers in a single block (12 lessons per fortnight), a block and a half (18 lesson per fortnight) or two blocks (24 lessons per fortnight).
+No student will be obliged to study Further Maths.